syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

  * Case-sensitivity is indicated in the mode line minor-mode
    lighter: `ISEARCH' for case-insensitive; `Isearch' for case-sensitive.

+ * Optional highlighting of the first eight regexp-group levels, controlled by option `isearchp-highlight-regexp-group-levels-flag'.

  * Whether search is literal or regexp is indicated in the mode line minor-mode lighter: `R*SEARCH' or `R*search', for regexp.